mongodb-developer/get-started-aws-cfn/README.md

 The outputs include a lambda ready IAM Role and connection string to your new MongoDB Atlas Cluster.

+*NOTE* This project integrates with the AWS and MongoDB cloud which can incur cost when deploying the project!
+(TODO - make nicer)

 ## Pre-requisites

 ### AWS Tooling